 Truth be told, I drink about 3-5 cups (how “cup” is actually defined on a coffeemaker, not physical mugs) of coffee a day.
 I tell myself that I need to be better about switching to green tea in the afternoons, at least, but I’m not sure I can start my morning with a steaming cup of tea.

-That said, there are plenty of health benefits of caffeine, or at least the beverages you may be drinking that contain caffeine.
-For example, green tea is loaded with antioxidants, while coffee increases cognitive functionality and mediates Nrf2 pathway stimulation.
-(R)
+There are plenty of health benefits associated with drinking caffeine, or at least the beverages you may be drinking that contain caffeine.

 However, there is evidence that it’s not the caffeine that drives these health benefits, but the antioxidants in the tea and coffee.
 For example, this study found that telomere length was actually decreased in those who regularly consumed caffeine, but increased in those who consumed coffee.
 (R)

 Wondering what in the world is a telomere?
 Aaron did an excellent write up a few months back titled: Can telomeres predict lifespan?
 For a little more technical breakdown of telomere genetics, check out the TERT gene page.

 The “most widely consumed drug in Western society,” caffeine is absorbed quickly into our system.